netsec-ethz/scion-tutorials/content/config/check.md

     200 bytes from 20-ffaa:0:1404,[0.0.0.0] scmp_seq=1 time=381.763ms

-!!!
-Note
+{% include alert type="note" content="
 Having to enter your own SCION address is a common theme with SCION tools.
 We hope we'll get rid of this somewhat arcane feature eventually.

-!!!
-Tip
+" %}

+{% include alert type="Tip" content="
 Check the topology map on the [SCIONLab homepage](https://www.scionlab.org) for an overview over the existing ASes and their addresses.

-!!!
-Tip
+" %}

+{% include alert type="Tip" content="
 If you're running the application on a local topology, make sure to specify the correct socket using the `-sciond` flag, e.g. by adding `-sciond /run/shm/sciond/sd1-ff00_0_110.sock`.
+" %}

 Passing this test is a condition sufficient to say that your AS works as expected.
 If it fails, please refer to [the troubleshooting section](../faq/troubleshooting.md).